Limych/ha-average/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

+## IMPORTANT!
+Install development environment first

+When making changes in code, please use the existing development environment — this will save you from many errors and help create more convenient code to support.
+To install the environment, run the `dev-setup.sh` script.

 ## Github is used for everything

 Github is used to host code, to track issues and feature requests, as well as accept pull requests.